 Conclusions & Final Thoughts:

-Overall, entertaining but a waste of two truly gigantic talents.
-With Mayo Methot (Marked Woman), Alice White, and Allen Jenkins.
+Overall, Jimmy the Gent is entertaining little film.
+It is, however, a waste of two truly gigantic talents.
+With Mayo Methot (Marked Woman), Alice White (Picture Snatcher), and Allen Jenkins (Ball of Fire).
 Watch for Dennis O’Keefe (The Leopard Man and T-Men) in a small role.
 B&W, 67 minutes, Not Rated.